catfeeshing/SWFWaterHack-CropMapping/README.md

 ---

 Our project predicts crops based on evapotransporation data and multiple additional environmental parameters.
-Trained on data from 100,000 fields in California's Central Valley, we can determine what type of crop is planted in a field, from six different categories and with just over 50% accuracy.
+Trained on data from 100,000 fields in California's Central Valley, we can determine what type of crop is planted in a field, from nine different categories and with just over 50% accuracy.

 ## Problem Statement